celestiaorg/docs/docs/nodes/validator-node.md

 ## Deploying The Celestia App

-This section describes part 1 of Celestia Bridge Node setup: running a Celestia App daemon with an internal Celestia Core node.
+This section describes part 1 of Celestia Validator Bridge Node setup: running a Celestia App daemon with an internal Celestia Core node.

-> Note: Make sure you have at least 100+ Gb of free space to safely install+run the Bridge Node.
+> Note: Make sure you have at least 100+ Gb of free space to safely install+run the Validator Node.

 ### Install Celestia App